 Which mobile VR headset is right for me?

-Google Cardboard might be for you if you just want to try out mobile VR to see what exactly it has to offer.
-But if you see yourself playing VR games and watching 360-degree videos on a regular basis, you’re better off opting for one of the other options.
+Google Cardboard might be for you if you want to try out mobile VR to see what exactly it has to offer.
+But if you see yourself playing VR games and watching 360-degree videos regularly, you’re better off opting for one of the more advanced choices.

-The Samsung Gear VR is a good choice if you own a compatible Samsung smartphone and don’t want to spend too much money.
+The Samsung Gear VR is a good headset if you own a compatible Samsung smartphone and don’t want to spend too much money.
 However, you might need to hurry if you plan on purchasing it.
-The headset is bound to disappear off shelves, digital or otherwise, soon.
+The headset is soon to disappear off shelves, digital or otherwise.